e-travel/codechallenge2/README.md

 # More Details

-For the sake of simplicity letâ€™s assume that every company list includes every single professional and every professional ranks all the companies in the platform.
+For the sake of simplicity let's assume that every company list includes every single professional and every professional ranks all the companies in the platform.

 # Example